Operation Crossroads: In popular culture

-Films and TV shows have also used archive footage of the test Baker explosion in a fictitious capacity.
-In the animated comedy series SpongeBob SquarePants, the footage is used in the season 2 episode "Dying For Pie", appearing when the character Squidward Tentacles is hit in the face by an exploding pie.
+Films and TV shows have used archive footage of the test Baker explosion in a fictitious capacity.
+In the animated comedy series SpongeBob SquarePants, the footage is used three times; in the season 2 episode "Dying for Pie", in the season 5 episode "The Krusty Plate", and in the season 8 episode "Frozen Face-Off".
 One film example, TriStar Pictures' Godzilla from 1998, uses the Baker test footage in the film's opening to depict the atomic bomb responsible for the creation of the titular monster.
+In Godzilla Minus One, Operation Crossroads was the cause of Godzilla's mutation in the first place, with the film's novelisation elaborating that Baker was the specific detonation responsible.
+The test Baker explosion archival footage is also used in the Stanley Kubrick film Dr. Strangelove.
+The footage plays during the ending montage of the movie accompanied by Vera Lynn singing "We'll Meet Again".